the-y-company/QualtricsInR/README.md

 # QualtricsInR

-The QualtricsInR package provides a general wraper for the Qualtrics v3 API references.
+The QualtricsInR package provides a general wrapper for the Qualtrics v3 API references.
 The package is built accross the main API calls to manipulate survey objects and responses, as well as general admnistration functions and access to library items.

 The package was created in order to address the need of large scale surveys at the World Economic Forum where the use of the API allowed the automate many time consuming processes and ensure robust execution processes.